Our Impact in an

 As an impact fund, American South Real Estate Fund I (ASREF I) has financed projects that positively impact low and moderate-income communities in need of economic and community development in 10 states across the Southern U.S. ASREF I is managed by American South Capital Partners, LLC, a real estate impact fund manager owned by Los Angeles-based impact fund manager SDS Capital Group and Vintage Realty Company, a Shreveport, Louisiana-based property developer/manager.

-American South Fund Management (ASFM) manages real estate impact funds in ten Southern US states, focusing on transformative projects in low and moderate-income communities.
-ASFM has financed 23 projects across two funds totaling $232M in capitalization.
+American South Capital Partners (ASCP) manages real estate impact funds in ten Southern US states, focusing on transformative projects in low and moderate-income communities.
+ASFM has financed 27 projects across two funds totaling $232M in capitalization.
 It is a joint venture between Los Angeles-based impact fund manager SDS Capital Group and Vintage Realty Company, a Shreveport, Louisiana-based property developer/manager.
 This partnership leverages their combined real estate experience to finance impactful projects that benefit distressed communities throughout the South.
 For more info, visit asref.com

 Pre-Investment · At Time of Intake